HenrikJoreteg/human-javascript/ch06 - models.md

 ```

 It includes an upfront check to see whether we even have permission to trash this item.
-In case you're wondering this isn't actually used to enforce this permission, that's the APIs job.
+In case you're wondering this isn't actually used to enforce this permission, that's the API's job.

 In fact, that's worth a little tangent to drive home the purpose of an API.
 It's *always* the API's job to maintain its own data integrity.
 You shouldn't *ever* be able to do anything in the client code that puts your API data in a weird or broken state.
 For example, never leave it up to your client code to know that if you delete a list you also have to go delete all the items in the list.
-That's the APIs job.`</rant>`
+That's the API's job.`</rant>`

-Continuing... calling the `trash` method sets a local state property `removing` and then calls the API method that sends the command to the server to delete the task (in this case via websocket, but the transport is irrelevant).
+Continuing... calling the `trash` method sets a local state property `removing` and then calls the API method that sends the command to the server to delete the task (in this case via WebSocket, but the transport is irrelevant).

 But the cool thing is, that's *it*.
 That's all we have to do when we want to delete a widget.
 You simply have to look up that widget's model and call `.trash()`.

 Nowhere in this code do you see anything about removing the item from DOM.

-That happens when we get confirmation from the API that the task was removed, it then is removed from the collection, which triggers a `remove` event on the collection and the view (which represents the DOM, as described in the next chapter) listens for `remove` events and plucks that list item out of the DOM.
+That happens when we get confirmation from the API that the task was removed.
+It is then removed from the collection, which triggers a `remove` event on the collection and the view (which represents the DOM, as described in the next chapter) listens for `remove` events and plucks that list item out of the DOM.
 It may sound a bit complex, but only in that you have to describe all those relationships.
 Once you have it's beautifully simple.

 Assuming we've got a view that represents that model, the view would have a click handler like this: